 Find out more about resorts on the Kona coast.

-Most, however, still lack the larger spaces and privacy of vacation rental options.
-Though if a more tailored, romantic experience is what you are seeking, they may be the perfect option for you.
-See the following sections of out website for B&Bs on the Big Island:
+If a more tailored, romantic experience is what you are after, a B&B may be the right fit.
+See the following sections of our website for B&Bs on the Big Island:

 Frequently Asked Questions about Accommodations: